Baby christians and killing.....

 lil_lioness913: i appologise.

-melancholy_banana: maybe.. but to be honest, i know a pastor
+melancholy_banana: maybe.. but to be honest, i know a pastor that has

 the same trouble you have now.